AvatarParzival/GDrive_Link_Finder_Extension/README.md

 # 🔧 Installation

 1. Clone or download this repository
-2. Open Chrome and go to chrome://extensions/
+2. Open Chrome and go to chrome://extensions/ (Or Browsers in Which Chrome Extensions are Supported)
 3. Enable Developer Mode (top right)
 4. Click Load Unpacked
 5. Select the GDrive_Link_Finder_Extension folder